apache/ignite/web-console/web-agent/README.txt

      to server and cluster

 How to build:
-  To build from the sources run the following command in GridGain project root folder: mvn clean package -pl :ignite-web-console-agent -am -P web-console -DskipTests=true
+  To build from the sources run the following command in Ignite project root folder: mvn clean package -pl :ignite-web-console-agent -am -P web-console -DskipTests=true

 Demo of Ignite Web Agent: